Huanying1996/Coursera_test/README.md

 # Coursera_test

-This is Jonathon, an animal lovers who happen to like to code Now he's joining github
+This is Jonathon, an animal lover who happens to like snore Now he's joining github